dmcgits/dmcgits.github.io/mds/ISE102/week9_notes.md

 ### Extras after requirements

 When someone needs something made, they do enjoy extras.
 When they are extras.
 That means they're built on top of the requirements.
 Do them instead of a requirement and you'll be risking whatever the return was for your work:  marks, payment, promotion.
 Bullet points:
+### Minimum viable product
+* Snake never stops moving
+* Snake teleports across screen after hitting edge
+* Snake has segments aka body parts
+* Fruit randomly appears
+* Snake can eat fruit,
+* Snake gets longer when eating fruit
+* Each fruit gives a point
+* If snake collides with self it dies.
+* Use the good-programming ideas Danny described in class.

+### Extended features
+Add some these to do better than pass/credit
+* specifically 2-5 extra features
+* Diff fruits with diff affects (buff or debuff)
+* Obstacles: deadly blocks
+* High score that stays through multiple games
+* Difficulty settings
+* Restart without rerunning the game.

 ## Delivering the assessment